Dicklesworthstone/fmd_blog_posts/01_acting_as_claudes_research_helper_in_ai.md

 > Well that's all pretty vague.
 How would you turn that into a series of actual layers/heads/activation functions/loss functions/optimizers using pytorch?
 What would be the biggest difference from the usual way Transformer and similar models are specified?

-Now we start getting something tangible, although even here there is a lot of vagueness in the code since it's not defining the basic functions it references:
+Now we start getting something tangible, although even here there is a lot of vagueness in the code since it's not defining the basic functions it references (**NOTE:** From this point on, there is going to be a LOT of long, dense code!
+If you don't want to read it all, just skip to the end and read the final comments and conclusion of the article!):

 Let me try to make this more concrete with pseudo-code and specific architectural choices: